 6. Deck The Trees in Black Mountain

 A short drive from downtown Asheville, you’ll find Asheville’s Norman Rockwell-esque neighbors with their own holiday traditions.
-Black Mountain’s Deck the Trees fundraiser fills the Monte Vista Hotel and nearby shops with over 40 “Winter Wonderland”-themed trees. to support the Swannanoa Valley Christian Ministry’s Fuel Fund.
+Black Mountain’s Deck the Trees fundraiser fills the Monte Vista Hotel, Peri Social House and nearby shops with over 40 “Winter Wonderland”-themed trees. to support the Swannanoa Valley Christian Ministry’s Fuel Fund.
 Vote for your favorite tree with a $1 donation from Dec.
-6 to Jan.
-6, helping local families stay warm this winter.
+5 to Jan.
+5, helping local families stay warm this winter.

 7. Lake Julian Festival of Lights

 A local drive-thru light show, Lake Julian Festival of Lights, illuminates a popular Buncombe County park.
 The road circling the park becomes a magical journey through tunnels of dazzling lights with 50 animated and stationary light displays.
-Visitors enjoying the lights will also be supporting a good cause – 20 percent of ticket sales are donated to Buncombe County Special Olympics.
-The season kicks off with two "walk through nights" (Dec.
-1 & 2) – the only nights you can walk through the park to see the lights.
+The season kicks off with a "walk-through night" (Nov.
+30, 6-8 p.m.) – the only night you can walk through the park to see the lights.
 For the remainder of the season, you can drive through the park to see the lights.
 Experience the Lake Julian Festival of Lights Dec.
-1-23.
+2-23.